“We’re snakebitten, baby.”

 "He won't get it." [in reference to Jose Reyes getting "Carl Craword money" as a free agent]

-"Not a superstar." [in reference to David Wright]
+"Not a superstar." [in reference to David Wright]and my personal favorite:

 "Shitty team"